Lung cancer research

 Engineering next-generation immunotherapies for lung cancer patients

-Dr Zhian Chen’s grant is generously funded by The Denton Family Trust.
+Dr Zhian (Anthony) Chen's grant is generously funded by The Denton Family Trust for the second year

 He is a Senior Research Fellow at the Frazer Institute, The University of Queensland.

-Despite these obstacles, Zhian has published in some of the top Immunology scientific journals, and is frequently asked to peer review articles, In 2023, his emerging leadership was also recognised by highly competitive fellowships, the NHMRC Investigator Grant and the ARC Discovery Early Career Award.
+Despite these obstacles, Anthony has been published in some of the top immunology scientific journals, and is frequently asked to peer review articles.
+In 2023, his emerging leadership was also recognised by highly competitive fellowships, the NHMRC Investigator Grant and the ARC Discovery Early Career Award.
 He was also the recipient of the 2023 Frazer Institute Rising Star Award.
 His current research on exploring next-generation immunotherapies for lung cancer is a promising project that could be game-changing for those affected by the disease.

 Boosting the immune system to help overcome lung cancer